-Note that eqs 6 and 7 contain no singular integrals such as in eqs 4 and 5 but have extra nonlinear differential terms.
-These extra nonlinear terms are crucial to simulating the selectivity of ion channels that cannot be found by simulating the standard PNP equations.
-Hence, the (local) PNP-steric equations are more useful than the standard PNP equations and are significantly more efficient and easy to work with than the global equations of the EnVarA treatment (eqs 2-5) discussed in the Introduction and Discussion sections of this article.
-These extra local terms in differential equations 6 and 7 have global effects when the differential equations are solved.
-Thus, pair correlation functions described by the solutions to differential equations 4 and 5 may have properties not present in classical equilibrium analyses containing local steric forces.
-(Classical analyses often deal only with positions and correlations and not with solutions of differential equations containing the forces.)
-Detailed fitting to specific experimental data is needed to compare the solutions of the local steric differential equations (eqs 6 and 7), the solutions of the more general differential equations (eqs 4 and 5), and the actual nonlocal phenomena of experiments.
+Note that the equations (6) and (7) contain no singular integrals like the equations (4) and (5) but have extra nonlinear differential terms.
+These extra nonlinear terms are crucial to simulate the selectivity of ion channels that cannot be found by simulating the standard PNP equations.
+Hence, the (local)

+PNP-steric equations are more useful than the standard PNP equations and are significantly more efficient and easy to work with than the global equations of the EnVarA treatment (2)-(5) discussed in the Introduction and Discussion sections of this paper.
+These extra local terms in differential equations (6) and (7) have global effects when the differential equations are solved.
+Thus, pair correlation functions described by solutions to differential equations (4) & (5) may have properties not present in classical equilibrium analyses containing local steric forces.
+(Classical analyses often deal only with forces and not with solutions of differential equations of the local steric differential equations (6) and (7); the solutions of the more general differential equations (4) and (5); and the actual nonlocal phenomena of experiments.

-We Adopt the PNP-Steric Equations.
-We replace eqs 4 and 5 with more approximate eqs 6 and 7 from now on.
-The real 3D geometry of an ion channel shown in Figure 1 is replaced with the simple axisymmetric geometry shown in Figure 2, with eqs 2, 3, and 6 valid in Ω and eq 7 valid only in Ω{i} , where Ω{f} is the filter part of the channel and $\Omega{f} \subset \Omega$.
-The associated boundary conditions are also shown in Figure 2, with the Dirichlet boundary conditions specified for both the ionic concentration and potential at the channel inlet (left end) and outlet (right end); no-flux boundary conditions are set for both the ionic concentration and potential at the side wall of the channel.
-Extra no-flux boundary conditions are set for side chains $J{O^{-1/2}} = 0$ at the interfaces ($z = \alpha$ and β) between the filter and the other part of the channel because side-chain molecules are free to move inside the filter only.
+We adopt the PNP-steric equations.
+We replace eq.'s (4) & (5) with the more approximate eq.'s (6) & (7) from now on.
+The real three dimensional geometry of an ion channel shown in Fig. 1 is replaced with a simple axis-symmetric geometry shown Fig. 2 with the eqs.
+(2), (3) and (6) valid in Ω , and eq.
+(7) valid only in Ω_f , where Ω_f is the filter part of channel and $\Omega_f \subset \Omega$.
+The associated boundary conditions are also shown in Fig. 2 with Dirichlet boundary conditions specified for both ionic concentration and potential at channel's inlet (left end) and outlet (right end); no-flux boundary conditions are set for both ionic concentration and potential at the side-wall of channel.
+Extra no-flux boundary conditions are set for the side chains $J{O^{-1/2}} = 0$ at the interfaces ($z = \alpha$ and β) between filter and the other part of channel, since side chain molecules are only free to move inside the filter.